dlwicksell/VPE/README.md

 ## Packaging
 For the maintainers, there is a set of instructions on how to make a new release of VPE at [PACKAGING.md](PACKAGING.md).

+## Future Plans
+There are a ton of feature requests and bugs in the Issue Tracker.
+Personally (Sam) I would wish for an integrated debugger inside of VPE.

 ## Ray Newman's Mumps V1 support
 There is now full support as of v14.0 for MV1.
 However, there is a bug in MV1